All the Brass Instruments I've Ever Owned

 Just, whatever you do, don’t overpay for one.
 Nobody should be paying $500+ for a 16E.
 They are worth $200 at most…maybe $300 in pristine condition with a Conn 1 and E-flat crook.
 I’ve been noticing 16E prices steadily increasing in the past couple of years and I feel bad for whoever is spending that kind of money on an instrument as problematic as a 16E.
 I got mine for $100 and I feel like that was the right price.

 If you’ve made it this far and want to hear more mellophonium, here’s my work-in-progress attempt at a complete list of albums that include mellophonium.
+I would assume that all of these were Conn 16Es - the Kenton ones definitely were, and the most recent 4 non-Kenton albums were me on my 16E.

 • Stan Kenton - The Romantic Approach (1961)